Author: Ameeba

 Conceptual Example Code

 The following is a conceptual example of how the vulnerability might be exploited.
-This example uses a sample HTTP request:
+The attacker sends a malicious POST request to the formPPPoESetup function with an oversized pppUserName argument, leading to the buffer overflow.

 Overview